-040012 - Global B Grade 9 Prerequisite: none Type of Credit: GS This course will cover the Age of Exploration through present times.
+041041 - 041042 AP U.S. History A AP U.S. History B Grades 11-12 Prerequisite: U.S. History 1 Teacher Approval/Recommendation Type of Credit: AP History A - EL/ AP History B - US This course will cover the Age of Exploration through present times.
 Political, economic, social, cultural and minority issues will be examined.
 Historiography will also be introduced.
 This class will use a college level textbook.
 Students are required to take the national exam to receive AP credit at the high school level.
 Students who pass the exam with a score of three or higher can receive college credit.
 Essay writing, document analysis and in-depth reading/testing are the three primary components of the course.

-This course will examine how incentives, specialization and competition affect production and consumption in a market economy.
+042010 - Economics Grade 12 Type of Credit: EC This course will examine how incentives, specialization and competition affect production and consumption in a market economy.
 It will use the concept of supply/demand and its impact on prices and allocation of goods and services.
 It will also look at how consumers, businesses and the government respond to changes in the economy (e.g. stock market, interest rates, unemployment), International trade, tariffs, quotas and trade agreements will also be analyzed.
 Personal finance topics will also be examined in this course.

-This course is required for high school graduation and is a senior level class.
+04151F - Government Grade 12 Type of Credit: GV This course is required for high school graduation and is a senior level class.
 Students will learn about American government at the federal, state and local levels.
 Students will learn how state and local governments are patterned after the federal government and how each level has independent powers and structures to meet the needs of the people.
 The primary focus will be on the US Constitution and the three branches of government and how it relates at the local level.
 Students will gain an understanding of political parties and the election process in preparation for the opportunity to exercise their voting rights.
+04254P - Psychology Grades 11-12 Type of Credit: EL This course will cover application of psychological principles as they apply to stress and conflict, abnormal behavior and breakdown, personality theory, human interaction, attitudes and social influence, sleep and dreams.
+All projects and discussions will be related to these topics.